catchpoint/WebPageTest.agent/README.md

 * **--ec2** : Load config settings from EC2 user data.
 * **--gce** : Load config settings from GCE user data.
 * **--log** : Log critical errors to the given file.
+* **--healthcheckport** : HTTP Health check port.
+Defaults to 8889, set to 0 to disable.
+Returns 200 if the agent is running and communicating with the server, 503 otherwise.

 ### Video capture/display settings
 * **--xvfb** : Use an xvfb virtual display for headless testing (Linux only).